HefnySco/andruav_ap_wiki/source/andruav-getting-started.rst

 Andruav Getting Started
 =======================

 First you need to have at least an Android mobile that will be mounted on drone.
-A second mobile can be used as a ground station or you can use :ref:`andruav-web-client` which is recommended for better monitoring and control.
+A second mobile can be used as a ground station or you can use :ref:`webclient-whatis` which is recommended for better monitoring and control.

 You also need to create an account and get **accesscode**.
 The accesscode will be used to link vehicles and GCS either on mobile or on web.